oVirt/ovirt-ansible-collection/roles/hosted_engine_setup/README.md

 **Manual:**

+To make manual adjustments set the following variables to `true`:
+- `he_pause_before_engine_setup` - This will pause the deployment **before** running the engine setup.
-To make manual adjustments you can set the variable ```he_pause_host``` to true.
-This will pause the deployment after the engine has been setup and create a lock-file at /tmp that ends with ```_he_setup_lock``` on the machine the role was executed on.
+- `he_pause_host` - This will pause the deployment **after** the engine has been setup.

+Set these variables to `true` will create a lock-file at /tmp that ends with `_he_setup_lock` on the machine the role was executed on.
 The deployment will continue after deleting the lock-file, or after 24 hours ( if the lock-file hasn't been removed ).

 In order to proceed with the deployment, before deleting the lock-file, make sure that the host is on 'up' state at the engine's URL.